nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 NRF_SO_SEC_DTLS_CID_STATUS
    Get the status of DTLS connection ID.
+   The status tells whether the connection ID is used in the current connection and in which direction it is used.
    This option is read-only.
    The socket option is supported from modem firmware v1.3.x, where x is greater than or equal to 5, and v2.x.x.
    The following values are expected: